25 Creative Benefit Ideas for Happy, Productive Employees

 Bring childcare professionals into the office and let employees drop their kids off on a Friday night.
 Employees can take a friend or significant other out for a fun night on the company’s dime.

 Remember when you were a kid and your school years revolved around the week-long winter and spring breaks?
 Bring them back!
 Give employees an entire week off (separate from their vacation time) twice per year.
-This will consistently give them something to look forward to and may even be more effective at getting employees to actually relax during their time off since it won’t feel like they’re the only ones not in the office.
+This will consistently give them something to look forward to.
+It may even be more effective at getting employees to relax during their time off if there’s not peer pressure to come to the office.
 Not many creative benefits top extra vacation time!

 Want to make a difference in the community?
 Your employees do!
 Timberland gives each employee 40 hours of paid volunteer time per year.

 Do you have employees who spend hours in the car?
 Give them an Audible subscription to make the journey more interesting.
 You could also start a monthly Transit Book Club to discuss the latest read.

 Start a bike share program to help your employees stretch their restaurant radius without worrying about parking or traffic.
 The health aspect is an added bonus.

 Traditional benefits can be hard for employees to get excited about.
 It’s not like they’re going to cheer, “Yay!
 My health insurance increase could have been worse!”
 But there are creative ways to enhance your traditional benefits in a way that’s meaningful to employees.